daviderovelli/CoffeeLeafInfuses/README.md

 - `01_gcms_data_preprocessing.py`: the script loads a feature table and a metadata table, checks consistency, splits samples by temperature (Hot and Cold), filters and cleans feature and autoscale the data.
 In addition, it creates CSV files formatted for MetaboAnalyst.

-- `02_sensory_data_preprocessing.py`: the script loads a sensory table and a metadata table [TODO]
+- `02_sensory_data_preprocessing.py`: the script loads a sensory table and a metadata table.
+It transforms scores from a 0–5 scale to a 1–6 scale and separates samples into hot and cold groups.The processed subsets are then saved as individual CSV files for downstream analysis.

 ### Notebooks:
-- `01_sensory.ipynb`:
+- `01_sensory.ipynb`: performs multivariate analysis of processed sensory data, including PCA and MCA.
+It loads hot and cold sensory datasets, explores variance structures, and visualizes sample relationships.
+Custom plotting functions generate score plots and radar charts for clear comparative interpretation on the selected samples.

-- `02_volatilome_stats.ipynb`: Performs multivariate analysis (PCA) on volatile profiles of hot and cold infusions.
+- `02_volatilome_stats.ipynb`: performs multivariate analysis (PCA) on volatile profiles of hot and cold infusions.
 Validates group separation and variance homogeneity using PERMANOVA and PERMDISP.
-Generates hierarchical-clustering heatmaps (Ward method) to visualize metabolite abundance patterns and sample correlations.
+It generates hierarchical-clustering heatmaps to visualize metabolite abundance patterns and sample correlations.
+An in-depth analysis for the keyodorants compounds is also provided.